ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 # Resizing a virtual server instance
 {: #resizing-an-instance}

 You can resize your virtual server instance and vertically scale to any supported profile size in minutes.
-You can increase or decrease the amount of vCPU and RAM available for greater flexibility in workload management to address resource requirement changes, optimize cost or workload performance.
+You can increase or decrease the amount of available vCPU and RAM for greater flexibility in workload management to address resource requirement changes and optimize cost or workload performance.
 {: shortdesc}

 Virtual servers are configured by using profiles, or a combination of instance attributes, such as the number of vCPUs, amount of RAM, network bandwidth, and more that define the size and capabilities of the virtual server instance.
 When you upgrade or downgrade an existing server, you choose another profile that has the pre-defined specifications that you need.
 You cannot customize the configuration of a virtual server.
 The virtual server profile that you select determines the valid cores, RAM, bandwidth, and disk sizes on the resized instance.
 For more information about profiles, see [Instance Profiles](/docs/vpc?topic=vpc-profiles).

 When you resize an instance, keep the following information in mind:

-* You need to stop, update, and start the instance that you want to resize
+* You need to stop, update, and start the instance that you want to resize.
-* Data isn't deleted from the primary volume or the data volume
+* Data isn't deleted from the primary volume or the data volume.
-* RAM is wiped from the resized instance
+* RAM is wiped from the resized instance.
-* All network configurations are maintained, such as private IPs, floating IPs, vNICs, and security groups
+* All network configurations are maintained, such as private IPs, floating IPs, vNICs, and security groups.
-* The instance name doesn't change
+* The instance name doesn't change.
 * The location doesn't change.
-The location includes the location geography, region, and zone that were used when creating the virtual server instance.
+The location includes the location geography, region, and zone that were used when you create the virtual server instance.
-* You must select a secure execution enabled profile when you want to resize an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance.
-Selecting a profile that is not secure execution enabled will cause the provisioning to fail.
+* You must select a secure execution-enabled profile when you want to resize an {{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for {{site.data.keyword.vpc_full}} instance.
+Selecting a profile that is not secure execution-enabled causes the provisioning to fail.

-After the instance is resized, you are billed the hourly rate of the new instance profile.
+* After the instance is resized, you are billed the hourly rate of the new instance profile.
-{: note}

-You can track the instance resize in Activity Tracker and {{site.data.keyword.la_full}} for troubleshooting and audit purposes.
+* You can track the instance resize in Activity Tracker and {{site.data.keyword.la_full}} for troubleshooting and audit purposes.
-{: note}

 ## Resizing virtual servers on dedicated hosts
 {: #resizing-dedicated-virtual-servers}